yoonix/yoonix.github.io/content/blog/almost-30-years-later.md

 [WarGames](https://en.wikipedia.org/wiki/WarGames).

-I was not a naturally gifted athlete and the Space Shuttle exploded.
+I was not a naturally gifted athlete and the [Space Shuttle exploded](https://en.wikipedia.org/wiki/Space_Shuttle_Challenger_disaster) live on tv.

 Not once during Jr High and High School was a class offered that would have any involvement with computers.
 My family had an Amiga 500 (which was sweet!) but I was only allowed to use it for word processing and video games.
-My father forbade me from doing much else with it.
+My father forbade me from doing much else with it out of fear I'd break it.

 ## Early years
-Within a year and a half of getting that computer for graduation, I was on my second ‘tech’ job.
+Within a year and a half of getting that computer (a 486 DX2/50!) for graduation I was on my second ‘tech’ job.
 Building a dial-up ISP from scratch with just one other guy.
 I handled most of the technical side of things and he handled virtually all of the business.
+My first was answering tech-support phone calls.
+That sucked.
+It still does.

-I actively participated in many of the popular technical mailing lists and news groups (USENET) of the time, primarily related to FreeBSD and BSD/OS (a former commercial BSD-based offering).
-I even had a small amount of C code (I’m not a programmer!) committed to the FreeBSD code base to add a trivial feature.
+Early on I was an active participant in many of the popular technical mailing lists and news groups (USENET) of the time, primarily related to FreeBSD and [BSD/OS](https://en.wikipedia.org/wiki/BSD/OS).
+I even had a small amount of C code (I’m not a programmer!) committed to the FreeBSD code base to add a trivial feature to the base OS.

 I was heavily involved in the Quake / QuakeWorld CTF (Capture the Flag) communities when that game was the hottest thing around.
 I was an active member in a fairly well-known Quake Clan that released a professional-quality map pack to the community free of charge.
 I was the ‘sysadmin’ for the Clan, hosting our community-focused strategy and training website until that site became the part of a much larger commercial endeavor.